Chart Color Schemes

 Murwillumbah Surrounds hosts an older demographic, ranking in the top quartile nationwide

-Murwillumbah Surrounds has a median age of 47 years, which is significantly higher than the Rest of NSW average of 43 and exceeds the national average of 38 years.
-The age profile shows that those aged 55-64 are particularly prominent, making up 16.8% of the population, while the 25-34 age group is smaller at 8.0%.
-This concentration of those aged 55-64 is notably higher than the national average of 11.2%.
-Between January 2021 and present, the 75 to 84 age group has grown from 5.2% to 6.6%, while the 15 to 24 cohort has increased from 10.1% to 11.3%.
-Conversely, the 55 to 64 age group has declined from 18.9% to 16.8%, and the 45 to 54 age group has dropped from 14.0% to 12.9%.
-By 2041, Murwillumbah Surrounds is projected to experience notable shifts in its age composition.
-The 75 to 84 age group is expected to grow by 54%, adding 384 people and reaching a total of 1,095 from the current figure of 710.
-The 65 to 74 age group is projected to grow by 2%, with an increase of 36 residents.
+Murwillumbah Surrounds has a median age of 47 years, which is significantly higher than the Rest of NSW average of 43 and substantially exceeds the national average of 38.
+The age profile shows that those aged 55-64 are particularly prominent at 16.8%, while those aged 25-34 are comparatively smaller at 8.0% compared to the Rest of NSW figure.
+This concentration of those aged 55-64 is well above the national average of 11.2%.
+Between 2021 and present, the population aged 75 to 84 has grown from 5.2% to 6.6%, while the 15 to 24 cohort increased from 10.1% to 11.3%.
+Conversely, the 55 to 64 group declined from 18.9% to 16.8%, and the 45 to 54 group dropped from 14.0% to 12.9%.
+By 2041, Murwillumbah Surrounds is expected to experience notable shifts in its age composition.
+The 75 to 84 age group is projected to grow by 54%, adding 384 people and reaching a total of 1,095 from the current 710.
+The 65 to 74 age group is expected to grow more modestly at 2%, with an increase of just 35 residents.